shakacode/react-webpack-rails-tutorial/README.md

 + Be sure to see [Integration Test Notes](./docs/integration-test-notes.md) for advice on running your integration tests.

-+ **Testing Mode**: When running tests, it is useful to run `foreman start -f Procfile.spec` in order to have webpack automatically recompile the static bundles.
++ **Testing Mode**: When running tests, it is useful to run `bundle exec foreman start -f Procfile.spec` in order to have webpack automatically recompile the static bundles.
 Rspec is configured to automatically check whether or not this process is running.
 If it is not, it will automatically rebuild the webpack bundle to ensure you are not running tests on stale client code.
 This is achieved via the `ReactOnRails::TestHelper.configure_rspec_to_compile_assets(config)` line in the `rails_helper.rb` file.
 If you are using this project as an example and are not using RSpec, you may want to implement similar logic in your own project.

 ## Webpack